 Anbang, as the sole shareholder of VIVAT, has the option to influence the strategy of the VIVAT Group by appointing members of VIVAT's executive board (raad van bestuur) (the "Executive Board") upon a binding nomination of VIVAT's supervisory board (raad van commissarissen) (the "Supervisory Board").
 The members of the Supervisory Board are appointed by Anbang upon nomination of the Supervisory Board, which nomination should include candidates recommended by Anbang for no less than 49% of the total number of Supervisory Board members.
-The Executive Board, representing VIVAT as shareholder of VIVAT's subsidiaries, may appoint the executive boards and supervisory boards of such subsidiaries (which, in case of SRLEV, Reaal Schadeverzekeringen and Proteq, requires VIVAT to obtain the approval of Anbang).
-Currently, the composition of the Executive Board and of the Supervisory Board of VIVAT is identical to the composition of the executive boards and supervisory boards of VIVAT's subsidiaries SRLEV, Reaal Schadeverzekeringen and Proteg Leven.
+The Executive Board, representing VIVAT as shareholder of VIVAT's subsidiaries, may appoint the executive boards and supervisory boards of such subsidiaries (which, in case of SRLEV, VIVAT Schadeverzekeringen and Proteg, requires VIVAT to obtain the approval of Anbang).
+Currently, the composition of the Executive Board and of the Supervisory Board of VIVAT is identical to the composition of the executive boards and supervisory boards of VIVAT's subsidiaries SRLEV, VIVAT Schadeverzekeringen and Proteg Leven.
 The members of the Executive Board and of the Supervisory Board ensure due consideration of Anbang's interest in performing their function (within the limits of their statutory duty to perform their duties in the interest of VIVAT and the business connected with it, thereby taking into account the interests of all relevant stakeholders of VIVAT and not exclusively the interests of Anbang as VIVAT's sole shareholder).
 See also "Corporate Governance" for more information.

 After the acquisition, the VIVAT Group received a EUR 1.35 billion equity capital injection (2015) from Anbang and subsequently a total of EUR 302 million and USD 190 million (2016) from Anbang by way of subordinated (Tier 2) loans to strengthen the capital position, refinance existing subordinated loans and support future growth initiatives.
+The subordinated (Tier 2) loans provided by Anbang were repaid by the VIVAT Group in November 2017.